-Companies may set targets that combined scope 1+2+3 targets).
-Combined scope 1 2 targets and scope 1+2+3 targets should be accepted at a segregate reductions in scope 1+2 emissions that are in line with a 1.5°C or well-below 2°C scenario.
+Companies may set targets that combine scopes (e.g., scope 1+2 or scope 1+2+3 targets).

+Combined scope 1+2 targets and scope 1+2+3 targets should lead to aggregate reductions in scope 1+2 emissions that are in line with a 1.5°C or well-below 2°C scenario.
 In addition, when a combined scope 1+2+3 target is set, the scope 3 portion should also meet the relevant ambition criteria (Chapter 6).